Random Assignment of Indivisible Goods under Constraints: Introduction

-In this study, we consider a general setting in which each agent can consume a set of items only if it satisfies her feasibility constraints.
-We suppose that constraints satisfy the \emph{hereditary property}, that is, any subset of a feasible set is also feasible.
-A matroid is a typical structure that possesses this property.
-Matroids can represent various constraints that naturally occur in many assignment problems.
-For example, in the context of weekly employee shift assignments, partition matroid can be used to represent a feasibility constraint if each employee can work at most one time slot in a day.
-Even if each employee is additionally constrained to work at most five days a week, the feasibility constraint is still a matroid (for the formal definition, see Section~\ref{sec:model}).
+In this study, we seek to attain sd-efficiency and sd-envy-freeness in a general setting where each agent can consume a set of items only if it satisfies her feasibility constraints.
+We assume that constraints satisfy the \emph{hereditary property}, meaning that any subset of a feasible set is also feasible.
+A typical example of the hereditary property is a knapsack constraint, which represents the capacity of a limited resource, such as budget, time, or space.
+We have a particular interest in matroid constraints, which is a subclass of hereditary constraints and is a generalization of constraints that arise in the multi-type resource allocation problem.
+The class of matroids is expressive enough to represent various constraints that naturally arise in many real-life assignment problems.
+For example, in the context of weekly employee shift assignments, if an employee can work at most one time slot per day, then her feasibility constraint is represented by a partition matroid.
+Even if she additionally declares that she can work at most three days a week, then her feasibility constraint is still a matroid (for the formal definition, see Model section).
+Furthermore, it is known that matroid structure provides fruitful results in many other related assignment or matching problems~\cite{babaioff2020fair,benabbou2020,BarmanVermaAAMAS2021,goko2024fair,IK2022}.

-We identify the condition under which an sd-efficient and sd-envy-free assignment exists.
-Our contributions are detailed below.
+This study aimed to identify the settings in which sd-efficiency and sd-envy-freeness are compatible.
+We demonstrate that an sd-efficient and sd-envy-free lottery assignment may not exist even for the simple case of partition matroid constraints.
+We then identify special cases in which an sd-efficient and sd-envy-free lottery assignment always exists.
+Moreover, for such cases, we provide mechanisms to find the desired lottery assignment.
+This study does not focus on the strategic issue because no mechanism simultaneously satisfies sd-efficiency, sd-envy-freeness, and sd-weak-strategy-proofness (see \ref{sec:SP} for details).